watch-connectivity/react-native-watch-connectivity/README.md

 ### WatchOS

 Use Apple's Watch API as usual.
-See the <a href="example/ios/watch Extension">example WatchOS Swift code</a> for how to do this.
+See the <a href="example/ios/WatchExtension">example WatchOS Swift code</a> for how to do this.

 ### iOS